crate/crate-sample-apps/python/README.md

-# The Python Sample App
+# Getting Started with the Crate.IO Python Sample App
 This Python backend uses [Flask][1] as web framework and the [crate][2] Python library, which is an implementation of the standard [Python DB API][3] (plus [SQLAlchemy][5] dialect).

 ## Requirements